 - Banking institutions are prohibited from soliciting students on campus.
 New students are provided with information about how to establish checking and savings accounts, and are given a list of local area banks.

-- The Juilliard School Store shall be prohibited by from including credit card applications and brochures with bookstore purchases.
+- The Juilliard Store is prohibited from including credit card applications and brochures with bookstore purchases.

 - The Juilliard School and its employees are not permitted to engage in revenue-sharing arrangements with any lender, nor accept equipment or printing services from loan providers.
 The Juilliard School and its employees will not steer borrowers to particular lenders or delay loan certification.

-- Credit card and debt education shall be a regular part of campus programming, including at new student orientation programs.
+- Credit card and debt education will be a regular part of campus programming, including at new student orientation programs.